Valles Marineris

 Valles Marineris (/'vælᵻs mærᵻ'nɛərᵻs/; Latin for Mariner Valleys, named after the Mariner 9 Mars orbiter of 1971–72 which discovered it) is a system of canyons that runs along the Martian surface east of the Tharsis region.
-At more than 4000 km long, 200 km wide and up to 7 km deep, Valles Marineris is one of the largest canyons of the Solar System, surpassed in length only by the rift valleys of the mid-ocean ridge system of Earth.
+At more than 4000 km long, 200 km wide and up to 7 km deep, Valles Marineris is the largest canyon in the Solar System.

 Valles Marineris is located along the equator of Mars, on the east side of the Tharsis Bulge, and stretches for nearly a quarter of the planet's circumference.
 The canyon system starts in the west with Noctis Labyrinthus; proceeding to the east are Tithonium and Ius chasmata, then Melas, Candor and Ophir chasmata, then Coprates Chasma, then Ganges, Capri and Eos chasmata; finally it empties into an outflow channel region containing chaotic terrain that ends in the basin of Chryse Planitia.

 It has been recently suggested that Valles Marineris is a large tectonic "crack" in the Martian crust.
 Most researchers agree that this formed as the crust thickened in the Tharsis region to the west, and was subsequently widened by erosion.
 Near the eastern flanks of the rift, there appear to be channels that may have been formed by water or carbon dioxide.
 It has also been proposed that Valles Marineris is a large channel formed by the erosion of lava flowing from the flank of Pavonis Mons.